MOPAC-DS/LearningResource-Data-Science-for-Decision-Makers-Clear-and-Simple/_posts/2024-10-15-Diarisation-Recongition.md

 - Limitations include challenges with overlapping speech, accents, background noise, and poor audio quality, which can affect the accuracy of both diarisation and recognition.

 ## Glossary of Key Terms
- - **Speaker Diarization:** The process of identifying and segmenting different speakers in an audio recording, determining "who spoke when."
+ - **Speaker Diarisation:** The process of identifying and segmenting different speakers in an audio recording, determining "who spoke when."
  - **Speech Recognition:** The technology used to convert spoken words into written text.
  - **Audio Preprocessing:** Techniques such as noise reduction and segmentation to clean and prepare audio data for further analysis.
  - **Feature Extraction:** The process of identifying key patterns in the audio data (such as voice tone or frequency) that can distinguish between speakers.
- - **Clustering:** A method of grouping similar data points (e.g., audio segments) to identify distinct speakers in diarization.
+ - **Clustering:** A method of grouping similar data points (e.g., audio segments) to identify distinct speakers in diarisation.